bobbingwide/slog/README.md

 This will only work if the file is accessible to any browser.
 If the file is protected from general access, returning a 403 or otherwise, then you'll need to download the file by another mechanism. eg FTP or from your site's control panel.

+### Driver
+Drives a series of requests to the server.
+Use this when you want to measure/compare server response time over a number of requests.

 ### Settings
 Use the Settings tab to define default values to be used in the other forms.